wilson428/Gershwin/README.md

 	node makeWave.js --name=columbia

-That outputs a file called `columbia.wav` to the [output/sounds](output/sounds) directory. **Warning: These do not sound attractive!** They won't shatter your glasses&mdash;the frequencies are identical&mdash;but they may irritate the cat.
+That examples outputs a file called `columbia.wav` to the [output/sounds](output/sounds) directory. **Warning: These do not sound attractive!** They won't shatter your glasses&mdash;the frequencies are identical&mdash;but they may irritate the cat.